 This application form is for claimants of NHS Injury Benefits whose last day of service or permanent change in NHS employment is on or after 31 March 2018.
-For applications where a permanent change occurs on or before 30 March 2018 please contact NHS Injury Benefits as you will need a different application form.
+For applications where a permanent change occurs on or before 30 March 2018 please refer to AW13 - Notes for Guidance.

-The NHS Injury Benefits Scheme is closed for new applications but retrospective applications can be made if the injury or onset of the disease occurred on or before 30 March 2013.
+The NHS Injury Benefits Scheme is closed for injuries sustained or diseases contracted on or after 31 March 2013 but retrospective applications may be considered if the injury or onset of the disease occurred on or before 30 March 2013.
 The Scheme is not open to applicants such as GP practice staff, Direction employees or employees of an independent provider.
 General and Dental Practitioners are covered by the Scheme.
 If an applicant meets these conditions the employer must allow the application.